Hexagonal Circular 3-Webs with Reducible Polar Curves of Degree Three: Projective model of M obius geometry

-2) for elliptic line, the corresponding operator hyperbolically "rotates" the dual line (consider $B_z$) and leaves invariant two extra points $[0:0:\pm1:1]$ on the dual line.
+\item[(2)] For elliptic line, the action of the corresponding operator on the dual line is M\"obius conjugate to the action of $B_z$ on the line $X=Y=0$ (which action leaves invariant two extra points $[0:0:\pm1:1]$).

-3) for parabolic line, the corresponding operator moves all points on the dual line (consider $\partial_y=R_x+B_y$) .
-Thus the converse to the Lemma is not true in general.
+\item[(3)] For parabolic line, the corresponding operator moves all points on the dual line (consider~${\partial_y=R_x+B_y}$). \end{itemize}

-In the following Proposition we summarize further properties of the above correspondence. \begin{proposition} Let $\xi =aR_x+bR_y+cR_z+fB_x+gB_y+hB_z$ be an infinitesimal operator of the Möbius group. \begin{enumerate} \item The corresponding action of the one-parameter group is not loxodromic and therefore Möbius equivalent (i.e. conjugated) either to rotation, or dilation, or translation of the plane $(\bar{x},\bar{y})$ if and only if \item This action is Möbius equivalent to rotation if and only if (\ref{Pluck}) and $a^2+b^2+c^2>f^2+g^2+h^2$ are true, the line with Plücker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the circular orbits. \item This action is Möbius equivalent to dilatation if and only if (\ref{Pluck}) and $a^2+b^2+c^2<f^2+g^2+h^2$ are true, the line with Plücker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the orbits. \item The action is Möbius equivalent to translation if and only if (\ref{Pluck}) and are true, the line with Plücker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the orbits. \end{enumerate} \end{proposition} {\it Proof:} Consider the characteristic polynomial for $\xi$
+In the following proposition we summarize further properties of the above correspondence. \begin{Proposition} Let $\xi =aR_x+bR_y+cR_z+fB_x+gB_y+hB_z$ be an infinitesimal operator of the M\"obius group. \begin{enumerate}\itemsep=0pt \item[$(1)$] The corresponding action of the one-parameter group is not loxodromic and therefore M\"obius equivalent $($i.e., conjugated$)$ either to rotation, or dilatation, or translation of the plane $(\bar{x},\bar{y})$ if and only if \item[$(2)$] This action is M\"obius equivalent to rotation if and only if \eqref{Pluck} and $a^2+b^2+c^2>f^2+g^2+h^2$ are true, the line with Pl\"ucker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the circular orbits. \item[$(3)$] This action is M\"obius equivalent to dilatation if and only if~\eqref{Pluck} and $a^2+b^2+c^2<f^2+g^2+h^2$ are true, the line with Pl\"ucker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the orbits. \item[$(4)$] The action is M\"obius equivalent to translation if and only if \eqref{Pluck} and are true, the line with Pl\"ucker coordinates $[a:b:c:f:g:h]$ being the set of polar points of the orbits. \end{enumerate} \end{Proposition} \begin{proof} The type of subgroup transformations is determined by the eigenvalues of the matrix representation for the generating operator $\xi$.
+Consider the characteristic polynomial for $\xi$